 a) In the ConfigMgr console, re-enter the passwords for the following accounts.
 In our scenario, we need to re-enter the password of the account mentioned in the following pic.

-c) More details about post recovery activities has been saved to a file called for later reference C:\ConfigMgrPostRecoveryActions.html.
+c) More details about post-recovery activities have been saved to a file called for later reference C:\ConfigMgrPostRecoveryActions.HTML.

 More details about Post Recovery process (IIS configuration, Recover Content Files): http://technet.microsoft.com/library/gg712697.aspx#BKMK_PostRecovery